Bob Etheridge: Post-congressional career

 On February 1, 2011, Governor Bev Perdue announced her appointment of Etheridge as head of the North Carolina Office of Economic Recovery and Investment, replacing Dempsey Benton, which oversees funds to the state from the American Recovery and Reinvestment Act of 2009.

-In February 2012, Etheridge announced his candidacy for Governor of North Carolina in the 2012 Democratic gubernatorial primary He lost the Democratic primary to Lt.
-Gov. Walter H. Dalton.
+In February 2012, Etheridge announced his candidacy for Governor of North Carolina in the 2012 Democratic gubernatorial primary He lost the Democratic primary to Lieutenant Governor Walter Dalton.
 After Dalton lost to Pat McCrory in the general election, Etheridge came within a few votes of being elected chairman of the North Carolina Democratic Party in 2013, even though he did not publicly campaign for the post.
 Later in 2013, he was named the executive director of the North Carolina office of the Farm Service Agency.
 Etheridge left the position when President Donald Trump took office, as is customary for political appointees.
 The Trump administration appointed Len McBride to succeed Etheridge in the politically appointed position.
 Upon, Joe Biden taking office, Etheridge was once again appointed to the position.

 Personal life

-Etheridge and his wife Faye have three children and eight grandchildren.
+Etheridge and his wife Faye have three children and nine grandchildren.
 A Presbyterian, he and his wife are active in their church and both teach Sunday School.
 For his decades-long work for the Boy Scouts of America, Etheridge was awarded the Silver Beaver Award; the highest award a Scout leader can receive.
 He is a Freemason and has served as Grand Orator.